apache/age-website/docs/intro/types.md

 If the scale of a value to be stored is greater than the declared scale of the column, the system will round the value to the specified number of fractional digits.
 Then, if the number of digits to the left of the decimal point exceeds the declared precision minus the declared scale, an error is raised.

 Numeric values are physically stored without any extra leading or trailing zeroes.
 Thus, the declared precision and scale of a column are maximums, not fixed allocations.
-(In this sense the numeric type is more akin to varchar(_n_) than to char(_n_).)
+(In this sense the numeric type is more akin to `varchar(n)` than to `char(n)`.)
 The actual storage requirement is two bytes for each group of four decimal digits, plus three to eight bytes overhead.

-In addition to ordinary numeric values, the numeric type allows the special value NaN, meaning “not-a-number”.
-Any operation on NaN yields another NaN.
-When writing this value as a constant in an SQL command, you must put quotes around it, for example UPDATE table SET x = 'NaN'.
+In addition to ordinary numeric values, the numeric type allows the special value `NaN`, meaning “not-a-number”.
+Any operation on `NaN` yields another `NaN`.
+When writing this value as a constant in an SQL command, you must put quotes around it, for example `UPDATE table SET x = 'NaN'`.